 Talk to your doctor or pharmacist about all prescription and over-the-counter medications you are taking, as well as any vitamins, nutritional supplements, and herbal products you take, as some of these may interact with Kevzara.
 In particular, be sure to tell your doctor about all medications you take for RA.1,2

 Kevzara may be used alone (monotherapy) or in combination with methotrexate or other DMARDs.
 The recommended dose of Kevzara is 200 mg once every two weeks.
 Kevzara is given as an injection under the skin (subcutaneously).
-It comes as a pre-filled syringe, which can be self-injected at home.1,2
+It comes as a pre-filled syringe and pen, which can be self-injected at home.1,2

 - Kevzara prescribing information.
 Accessed online on 8/21/17 at https://www.accessdata.fda.gov/drugsatfda_docs/label/2017/761037s000lbl.pdf.